svitlana2299/Nagini_team/README.md

 Open a command prompt or terminal.
 Navigate to the folder where the .whl or .tar.gz package file is located.
 Run the pip install package_file command, where package_file is the name of the package file.
-For example, pip install mypackage-1.0.0.tar.gz.

 Installing from a local directory:

 Open a command prompt or terminal.
 Navigate to the root folder of the project that contains setup.py.
 Run pip install ., which will install the package using setup.py in the current directory.

 Installing from the specified Git repository:

 Open a command prompt or terminal.